AdmiJW/UTM-Timetable-Generator-V2/data/draft/tutorial/5_Generate.md

 <br/>

 Here, you will configure how your timetable will be styled.
-If you want a timetable immediately, skip this step by clicking on the __Just give me the timetable__ button.
+If you want a timetable immediately, skip this step by clicking on the __Skip__ button.

 1. __Theme__ - Preset themes for your timetable.
 Feel free to try them out
 1. __Orientation__ - The orientation of your timetable, can be vertical or horizontal.